 Choosing the right cot will be one of the first things you do when planning for your baby’s new nursery.
-Your baby will spend longer alone in their cot than anywhere else so it is very important that it is safe. this will gives you the peace of mind you need to get your much-needed rest.
+Your baby will spend longer alone in their cot than anywhere else so it is very important that it is safe. this will gives you the peace of mind you need to get your much-needed rest – have a look at some baby girl crib bedding.

 It’s hard to imagine it at first, but before long, your newborn will be an active little baby, crawling, and standing, as well as pulling herself up and trying to climb!
 Here are some tips to make sure she’s safe in her cot: